movementlabsxyz/MIP/MD/md-21/README.md

 #### User Journey

 The developer can understand the flow of the bridge mechanism.
+Hence a flow diagram and description should be provided.

 #### Justification